ZedwRkc/knking-solutions/ch04/ex/11/README.md

 ### Exercise 4.11

 Show the output produced by each of the following program fragments.
-Assume that i, j, and k are int variables.
+Assume that `i`, `j`, and `k` are int variables.

 ```c
 (a) i = 1;